joinnextblock/observatory-website/index.md

 - **Bitcoin Moon**: Waxing and waning every 4,032 blocks (approximately 4 weeks in Roman calendar time), our virtual moon creates a lunar calendar that guides daily operations.
 Bitcoin's very first block (block 0) marks a full moon, and each cycle brings 13 named moons, from the Orange Moon to the Satoshi's Moon.

 - **Bitcoin Sun**: Operating on a grander scale, our virtual sun completes its cycle every 210,000 blocks - exactly one Bitcoin "halving" period (approximately 4 years).
 During a halving, Bitcoin's block rewards are cut in half, making new Bitcoin more scarce.
 This solar cycle creates our seasons, with each phase lasting 52,500 blocks.
-The halving events mark our spring equinoxes, creating a natural rhythm that has historically aligned with Bitcoin's price cycles.
+The halving events mark our spring equinoxes, creating a natural rhythm.

 - **Eclipses**: These special astronomical events occur at the midpoint of each season, marking moments when the Bitcoin Moon crosses the Bitcoin Sun.
 These events create three types of eclipses - Total during New Moon, Annular during Full Moon, and Partial during all other phases - adding another layer of temporal significance to our system.